wazuh/wazuh-documentation/source/user-manual/api/configuration.rst

 - ``DELETE /security/config``: Restore the default security configuration.

-To apply the changes it is necessary to restart each API whose configuration have changed:
+To apply the changes it is necessary to restart each API whose configuration has changed:

   a.
 For Systemd: